-I never intended to become a manager.
-But today, I'm the CEO and only people manager of a 10-person company.
+I didn't intend to become a manager.
+But today, I'm the CEO and the sole people manager of a 10-person company.

 Jeremy and I started Tortuga in 2010.
 For the first four years, we were the entire company.
 When we started to hire people, I became the manager.
 I had no choice.
 I cared more about Tortuga's success than my own job satisfaction.

 Fast forward to today.
 I've been the sole manager at Tortuga for over five years.
 In that time, I've learned a lot about people management and about running a team.
 I'm certainly better off for having had this experience.
 Now we're ready for a change.

 Jeremy and I have been talking about hiring a General Manager (GM) at Tortuga for years.
 In the last year, we finally started to research the role and to define it for our company.

 What Does a General Manager Do?

 Note: Small businesses hire General Managers.
 Large (or hoping-to-be large) companies hire Chief Operating Officers (COOs).
 I'll sometimes use the terms interchangeably in this article but have left quotes unchanged for accuracy.

 While other jobs are primarily defined in relation to the work to be done and the structure of the organization, the COO’s role is defined in relation to the CEO as an individual....
 This makes asking the question “What makes a great COO?” akin to asking, “What makes a great candidate for U.S. vice president?” ...
 It all depends on the other half of the equation, the first name on the ticket.
 This, then, is why COOs remain mysterious as a class: The role is structurally, strategically, socially, and politically unique—and extraordinarily situational.

 The GM role is, and should be, different at every company.
 The HBR article quoted above defines seven types of GM.